JoshC-Working/Quantitative_Trading_LSTM/README.md

 ## Structure of the project
 ### 1. Model & Research
-In this directory, we will show the process how we train the best-fit LSTM model for each target stock.
+In this directory, we will show the process of how we train the best-fit LSTM model for each target stock.
 And the optimized model will be stored in "Resources".<br>
-You may visit any directory inside "Model & Research" to see how we gain the optimised model for a target stock.
+You may visit any directory inside "Model & Research" to see how we gain the optimized model for a target stock.

 ### 2. Resources
 A place to store the best models trained for every target stock.
 A function in "predict_data.py" is designed to gain the latest set of predicted closing price of a stock by accessing trained models here.